Low-Tracking Home: Mats, High-Sided Boxes, and Paw Care for Cleaner Floors

 • Weekly (5 min): rinse the mat and let it dry; vacuum the “runway.”

 • Monthly: full box wash with mild, unscented soap; refill to 7–8 cm.
-If odor is a worry, use the airflow plan in Odor Control.
+If odor is a worry, follow: Odor Control.

 8) Troubleshooting: sticky paws, dust, surprise piles

-• Sticky clumps on paws: litter too shallow or too wet—reset depth to 7–8 cm, switch to a faster-clumping texture.
+• Sticky clumps on paws: litter too shallow or too wet — reset depth to 7–8 cm, or try a faster-clumping texture.

-• Dust clouds: pour gently, tap the bag low to the pan, and consider a lower-dust formula (see comparisons in Material Guide).
+• Dust clouds: pour gently, tap the bag low to the pan, and consider a lower-dust formula (see: Material Guide).

-• Litter mountain outside the box: add a back wall higher than 10 in (25 cm) or rotate the box so kick direction faces the wall/mat.
+• Litter mountain outside the box: add a higher back wall or rotate the box so kick direction faces the wall/mat.

-• Scatter spikes after a new cat or schedule shift: that’s stress.
-Widen runways, add a second mat, and stabilize routines.
-Behavior tools in Multi-Cat Peace Plan and Back-to-School Shifts.
+• Scatter spikes after a new cat or schedule shift: often stress.
+Widen runways, add a second mat, stabilize routines.
+Support: Multi-Cat Peace Plan and Back-to-School Shifts.

-• Persistent aversion or frequent misses: check for pain or urinary issues; start with Common Cat Health Problems and speak with your vet.
+• Persistent aversion or frequent misses: consider pain or urinary issues; start here: Common Cat Health Problems and speak with your vet.

 9) Quick checklist (save this)